 A year and a half later, and with many new injuries added to the collection, my relationship with sports massage has become a love-hate one at best.
 I’d like to say I look forward to them, and occasionally, when looking at the end goal, I do.
 But there and then, when I’ve got someone’s hands dug deep into my ridiculously muscles, I hate the bloody things.

 Whether you’re off to the Olympics, a regular gym bunny or simply a sedentary office worker, most people are likely to have experienced discomfort or tight muscular pain at some point or another, and sports massage aims at relieving this.

-Unlike normal relaxing massages, sports massages are everything but pampering.
-They’re not a superficial ‘chill out’ treatment you’d find at a spa.
+Unlike normal relaxing massages, sports massages are everything but pampering – it isn’t a superficial ‘chill out’ treatment you’d find at a spa.
 Sports – or deep tissue – massage is an intensive dose of focused, physical therapy, administered by qualified professionals, on the musculoskeletal and nervous systems.
-If anything, they’re really quite uncomfortable.
+If anything, it’s likely to be really uncomfortable.
 Especially at first.

 Correct me if I’m wrong…?
 Anyone?
 No?
 Didn’t think so.

 A massage will work deep into the muscles, realigning the muscle fibres and connective tissue, and flushing away the toxins.
 Yeah, doesn’t sound too easy going, does it?